Robert-van-Engelen/lisp-cheney/README.md

       return gc(x);                                 /* check if space is allocatable, GC if necessary, returns updated x */ }

-For this allocation strategy to work, we make sure to have at least `W` bytes and two cons cells (16 bytes) always available between the heap and the stack by ensuring the invariant `hp <= (sp-2)<<3`, since `sp` is the `cell[]` index (cells are 8 bytes) and `hp` is a byte offset from the bottom of the heap.
-If the invariant no longer holds, then garbage collection is performed.
+For this allocation strategy to work, we make sure to have at least `W` bytes and two cons cells (16 bytes) always available between the heap and the stack by ensuring the invariant `hp <= (sp-2)<<3` always holds, since `sp` is the `cell[]` index (cells are 8 bytes) and `hp` is a byte offset from the bottom of the heap.
+If the invariant no longer holds, then garbage collection is performed to make space available.
+If that fails then we ran out of memory.
 The entire garbage collector fits in fewer than 50 lines of C:

     /* move ATOM/STRG/CONS/CLOS/MACR/VARP x from the 1st to the 2nd heap or use its forwarding index, return updated x */ L move(L x) {